stefanofa/awesome/TOPICS.md

 ## google-stitch

-*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - Collection of DESIGN.md files that capture design systems from popular websites.
-Drop one into your project and let coding agents build matching UI.
+*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files inspired by popular brand design systems.
+Drop one into your project and let coding agents generate a matching UI.

 ## landing-page

-*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - Collection of DESIGN.md files that capture design systems from popular websites.
-Drop one into your project and let coding agents build matching UI.
+*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files inspired by popular brand design systems.
+Drop one into your project and let coding agents generate a matching UI.

 *   [nextlevelbuilder/ui-ux-pro-max-skill](https://github.com/nextlevelbuilder/ui-ux-pro-max-skill) - An AI SKILL that provide design intelligence for building professional UI/UX multiple platforms

+## vibe-coding

+*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files inspired by popular brand design systems.
+Drop one into your project and let coding agents generate a matching UI.

+*   [tw93/Kaku](https://github.com/tw93/Kaku) - 🎃 A fast, out-of-the-box terminal built for AI coding.

+*   [intellectronica/ruler](https://github.com/intellectronica/ruler) - Ruler — apply the same rules to all coding agents

+*   [upstash/context7](https://github.com/upstash/context7) - Context7 Platform -- Up-to-date code documentation for LLMs and AI code editors

+*   [zilliztech/claude-context](https://github.com/zilliztech/claude-context) - Code search MCP for Claude Code.
+Make entire codebase the context for any coding agent.

+*   [luisfer/ubon](https://github.com/luisfer/ubon) - Peace of mind for vibe-coded apps

+*   [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - The coding agent built for the web. stagewise is a purpose-built browser for developers with a coding agent built right in.

+*   [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The Cursor for Designers • An Open-Source AI-First Design tool • Visually build, style, and edit your React App with AI

+## vibe-design

+*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files inspired by popular brand design systems.
+Drop one into your project and let coding agents generate a matching UI.

 ## dependency-free